osmandapp/web/main/docs/user/navigation/voice-navigation.md

 If you choose TTS voice, you need to have an appropriate [text-to-speech engine](https://en.wikipedia.org/wiki/Speech_synthesis) in your operating system.
 They are partly included in Android, and iOS or can be installed separately.
 Go to [the settings of your Android (device)](https://support.google.com/accessibility/android/answer/6006983), find the section *Language and keyboard*, Text-to-speech or similar.
 Select or install the engine, then also set up support for the language you want, this can be an additional setting or a small download.

 Check if your Android TTS is working properly by using the "Listen to example" or a similar test button.
 You can also check if OsmAnd voice prompts are selected correctly, to do this go to *Settings → Plugins → OsmAnd development → Test voice prompts* (to see this setting, the OsmAnd development plugin must be activated).
-To disable voice prompts, go to *Profile Settings → Navigation Settings → Voice Prompts → Voice Guidance* and select 'Do not use'.

 ## Testing of voice prompts